jvpalmeira/jvpalmeira/README.md

 ## About me:

-I'm a Data enthusiast and I'm currently studying focusing on a Data Scientist career :smile:
+I'm a Data enthusiast and I'm currently working as Data Engineer at BlueShift Brazil. :smile:

 I have a background in math, programming and teaching because of my undergrad experiences and already worked with small data, tech support and communication.